indepth15/KeyVaultRestSample/README.md

-This small sample project shows you how to use HttpClient and Azure Key Vault Rest API
+This small sample project shows you how to use HttpClient and Azure Key Vault Rest API.
+For details, you may need to go to read here http://thuansoldier.net/?p=7292